Food safety

 This documentation must be regularly visited and reviewed to ensure that the system is still efficient and effective.
 In case of improvements, the collected information can be used for every decision needed.

 Did you know that every food business team can establish a comprehensive Food Safety Management System in just 15 minutes?
-This is possible with the help of FoodDocs' smart Food Safety Management Software
+This is possible with the help of FoodDocs' smart FSMS software.

 Powered by artificial intelligence (AI), food businesses can get pre-set tasks and checklists that can be further customized to fit unique operations.